 “All residents of Grant Township possess the right to a form of governance where they live which recognizes that all power is inherent in the people and that all free governments are founded on the people’s consent.
 Use of the municipal corporation “Grant Township” by the people for the making and enforcement of this law shall not be deemed, by any authority, to eliminate, limit, or reduce that sovereign right.”

-CELDF has assisted communities in six states to join together, forming Community Rights Networks (CRNs).
+To build up from the local level, CELDF has assisted communities to join together to form “Community Rights Networks (CRNs)” to drive state-level organizing and constitutional change.
 These CRNs are hubs, facilitating and amplifying the energy and resources from community organizing.
-They support growing Community Rights organizing locally, helping communities protect themselves from immediate threats.
-They also serve to channel the growing energy of these communities into a collective force, working to secure and protect Community Rights at the state level.
+They support Community Rights organizing locally, helping communities protect themselves from immediate threats.
+They also serve to channel the growing energy of these communities into a collective force that can form coalitions with others to bring about the structural change needed at the state level.